FAQ: What's the Best Way to Use the Valuentum Process?

 First and foremost, firms in our Best Ideas portfolio should be considered our best ideas at any point in time.
 The Best Ideas portfolio can always be found on page 8 of our monthly Best Ideas Newsletter.
 Firms in our Dividend Growth portfolio should be considered our best dividend growth ideas at any point in time.
 The Dividend Growth portfolio can always be found on page 5 of our monthly Dividend Growth Newsletter.

 Let's talk about how the Valuentum Buying Index (VBI) informs which ideas we include in our actively-managed portfolios.
 We've noticed via our statistical backtesting that the momentum factor behind our process tends to be much more pronounced (powerful) over longer periods of time.
 This was one of the interesting findings of our academic white paper study.
 We try to replicate this dynamic with the update cycle of our reports (and the time horizon for our ideas to work out).
-That's why our reports are updated regularly or after material events and not daily or weekly.
-There's just too much noise in daily/weekly price movements.
+That's why our reports are updated regularly (at least quarterly) or after material events and not daily or weekly.
+We don't want to whipsaw our membership, nor do we think churn is the way to generate outperformance.

-We like to maximize profits on every idea, with the understanding that momentum does exist and that prices over and under shoot intrinsic value all of the time.
+As for the time horizon for ideas, we like to maximize profits on every idea, with the understanding that momentum does exist and that prices over and under shoot intrinsic value all of the time.
 A value strategy (10 --> 5) truncates potential profits, while a momentum strategy (4 --> 1) ignores profits generated via value assessments.
 We're after the entire profit potential.
+So, for example, if a firm is added to the Best Ideas portfolio as a 10 and is removed as a 5, we would have tuncated profit potential.
+Most of our highly-rated Valuentum Buying Index rated stocks have generated the vast outperformance of the Best Ideas portfolio.
 Please view the pricing cycle below.

-That said, we don't blindly and immediately add firms to our portfolio once they score a 9 or 10 (and we do not add all firms that score a 9 or 10 to our portfolio).
-For example, Google (GOOG), a current Best Ideas portfolio holding, recently registered a 10 on our scale, but we remained patient and didn't add the company to our portfolio until after it reported earnings, which provided us with an even better entry point (as new information came to light).
+Importantly, regarding our process, we don't blindly and immediately add firms to our portfolio once they score a 9 or 10 (and we do not add all firms that score a 9 or 10 to our portfolio).
+For example, Google (GOOG), a current Best Ideas portfolio holding, registered a 10 on our scale, but we remained patient and didn't add the company to our portfolio until after it reported earnings in late 2012, which provided us with an even better entry point (as new information came to light).
 We engage in a qualitative portfolio management overlay to maximize returns and minimize risk.
+The number informs our process, but the team makes the allocation decisions of the portfolio.

 Illustrative Examples of Other Firms in our Best Ideas Portfolio